lightning-multifundchannel – Command for establishing many lightning channels¶

 minchannels, if specified, will re-attempt funding as long as at least this many peers remain (must not be zero).
 The multifundchannel command will only fail if too many peers fail the funding process.

-On success, the tx and txid of the signed and broadcsted funding transaction is returned.
 This command opens multiple channels with a single large transaction, thus only one transaction is returned.

 If minchannels was specified and is less than the number of destinations, then it is possible that one or more of the destinations do not have a channel even if multifundchannel succeeded.